United States History Concentration

 HIS 415: Fiery Trial: Civil War

 This course examines the growth of government involvement at home and abroad since 1939 with readings and analysis of original documents.

-This coruse focuses on the nationalization of American life, including the building of the railroad network, the rise of industry, the labor movement, immigration, and urbanization.
+This course focuses on the nationalization of American life, including the building of the railroad network, the rise of industry, the labor movement, immigration, and urbanization.

 HIS 447: THE UNITED STATES IN THE PACIFIC BASIN

-This course examines the interrelationship of the United States and the East Asian world in the modern period.
+This course explores the interrelationship of the United States and the East Asian world in the modern period.